 The seminary has five core values: Doctrinal Integrity, Spiritual Vitality, Mission Focus, Characteristic Excellence, and Servant Leadership.
-The core value focus for this academic year is Characteristic Excellence - What we do, we do to the utmost of our abilities and resources as a testimony to the glory of our Lord and Savior Jesus Christ.
+The core value focus for this academic year is Servant Leadership - We follow the model of Jesus and exert leadership and influence through the nurture and encouragement of those around us.